Through the Hole in the Wall

 And he brought me to the door of the court; and when I looked, behold, there was a hole in the wall.
 Then He said to me, “Son of man, dig in the wall”; and when I dug in the wall, lo, there was a door.
 And he said to me, “Go in and see the vile abominations that they are doing there. “ Ezekiel 8 RSV

-This young man, while sitting with his elders, is taken in a vision to the temple in Jerusalem.
-He is deposited at an entrance to the court where he sees a hole in the wall and is instructed by God to dig into it.
-Upon doing so, he sees images on the walls of the temple of “creeping things” and animals that the Jewish law considered unclean.
+Reading further you will find that upon doing so, he sees images on the walls of the temple of “creeping things” and animals that the Jewish law considered unclean.
 He witnessed the elders engaged in the worship of the sun and women “weeping for Tammuz” (the son of Nimrod – the first world conqueror and inventor of war).
 He also saw an idol referred to as the “image of jealousy”.
 See this in Ezekiel 8:7-13.

 God asked Ezekiel, “Son of man, do you see what the elders do in the dark, every man in his room of pictures?”